OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-3.x.md

 :::warning
 **What is included in the release?**
 You can find the differences between your current version and the newest version using our [Compare versions](https://octopus.com/downloads/compare) page.
 Please note that this will also list the release notes for major and minor version changes which may include **breaking changes** or **dependencies** that you may need to also update.
-It is important to know what might be effected by your upgrade.
+It is important to know what might be affected by your upgrade.
 :::

 ## Scheduling maintenance